-Of course, given the recommendations, I wouldn't do swimming sessions with it on.
-But just like the notifications, it seems there's someone at Fitbit who's also against water.
-I think about it and I can't think of any other manufacturer that doesn't offer water resistance in their "wearable" devices.
+Mind you, given the recommendations I wouldn't do swimming sessions with it on.
+But as with notifications, it seems that there is someone at Fitbit who is also against water.
+I start thinking and I can't think of any other manufacturer that doesn't offer water resistance in their wearable devices.

 And it's not that I need an engineering study studying the case for 6 months, even 5 euro watches offer water resistance, something that Fitbit continues to ignore even though, as I said, you can shower with it (at your own risk, of course).